 Here’s the recipe now.
 Enjoy, all, and if you cooked up something healthy on New Year’s Day to keep up with those resolutions, I’d love to hear.

-- Eight slices of bread (try my vanilla whole wheat bread which is perfect in this recipe)
+- Eight slices of bread (try my vanilla whole wheat bread which is perfect in this recipe.
+Recipe link in notes below.)

 - 8 ripe strawberries, thinly sliced